timurkhisamov/molecule-action/README.md

         --all                Target all scenarios.
         --destroy=always     Always destroy instances at the conclusion of a Molecule run.
     required: false

+AWS_SECRET_ACCESS_KEY:
+      description: 'The ENV for the AWS EC2'

+    AWS_ACCESS_KEY_ID:
+      description: 'The ENV for the AWS EC2'

+    EC2_REGION:
+      description: 'The ENV for the AWS EC2'
 ```

 ## Usage